junxit/us-congress-bills-114/metadata.md

 - 2016-12-09 — Committee on Veterans' Affairs.
 Reported by Senator Isakson with an amendment in the nature of a substitute.
 Without written report.
 - 2016-12-09 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 725.
 - 2016-12-09 — Senate amendment submitted
+- 2016-12-10 — Amendment SA 5173 agreed to in Senate by Unanimous Consent.
+- 2016-12-10 — Amendment SA 5173 proposed by Senator Boozman for Senator Moran. (consideration: CR S7109) In the nature of a substitute.
+- 2016-12-10 — Measure laid before Senate by unanimous consent. (consideration: CR S7109)
+- 2016-12-10 — Passed Senate with an amendment by Unanimous Consent.
+- 2016-12-10 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2016-12-10 — Senate amendment agreed to: Amendment SA 5173 agreed to in Senate by Unanimous Consent.
+- 2016-12-10 — Senate amendment proposed (on the floor): Amendment SA 5173 proposed by Senator Boozman for Senator Moran.(consideration: CR S7109)